-The Arena Housing Project is an open collaborative network for journalists and researchers working on housing across Europe.
+As the Arena Housing Project is was an open collaborative network for journalists and researchers working on housing across Europe.
 It was created following up on the 2019 Dataharvest conference to facilitate and promote cross-border journalism and research to investigate the transnational dimension of the housing crisis in Europe.
 Read why we initiated the housing project, and read the vision for the Arena Housing Network summarised by founding coordinator Jose Miguel Calatayud for the Nieman Reports.

 The Arena Housing Project generated public resources and provides its network with the necessary online infrastructure to share data and information and to collaborate across borders:

 - Arena Housing Knowledge Base

 Tools for network members:

 Arena for Journalism in Europe coordinated the award winning “Cities for Rent: Investigating Corporate Landlords Across Europe“, an investigation over 7 months done by a team of over 25 investigative and data journalists and visualisations experts from 16 European countries.